Kartic23/Kartic23/README.md

 - ⚡ Fun fact: ...
 -->

-Recently graduated Computer Sciences with a passion for problem-solving through programming.
+Recently graduated in Computer Sciences with a passion for problem-solving through programming.
 Proficient in various programming languages, including Java, and C, and knowledge in web development (HTML, CSS).